realAbitbol/twitch-notifier/README.md

 # Twitch-Notifier

-A small and lightweight image that provides discord notifications when streamers go live while excluding certain categories
+A small and lightweight python application that provides discord notifications when streamers go live but only when they're not in certain categories.
+Should help avoid enduring the react section of certain streamers.

+👉 Only sends you one notification a day, per streamer, whenever the streamer switches to a non blacklisted category.

 ## 💻 Running from source
 - Clone the repo